 Some of the treatment you may expect during your time at Healing Pines Recovery includes:

 These are just a few treatment areas you can expect from our Colorado treatment facility.
 Understanding how alcohol and drugs affect your mental health is the first step.
 The next step is seeking treatment.

 Millions of men across the United States struggle with mental health conditions and substance use disorders (SUD).
 However, because of the social stigmas related to such disorders, most men do not seek the mental health treatment they need.
 This leads to more men misusing drugs, dying from alcohol-related incidents, and suicide.
 While the conversation is open to encourage more men to discuss mental health, it is a slow process.
 However, we can educate men on the impact of alcohol and drugs on their mental health.
 If untreated, excessive substance use can lead to chronic mental conditions and cause you to experience symptoms of psychosis.
-To prevent these extreme symptoms, call Healing Pines Recovery at (720) 575-2621 for addiction treatment today.
+To prevent these extreme symptoms, call our men’s inpatient drug and alcohol rehab at (720) 575-2621 for addiction treatment today.